Dorothywimberly/Unicorn_Companies/README.md

 /* Order by year founded */
 ORDER BY Year_Founded;
 ```
+* Find the Average number of years it takes to become a Unicorn company.
+* List by the Year Founded.
 ```
 /* Find the Average number of years it takes to become a Unicorn company and round the number*/ SELECT